kevinlimantoro123/tp/docs/DeveloperGuide.md

     * 3a1.
 CraftConnect shows an error message and informs the user of the constraints of the invalid attributes.

       Use case resumes at step 3.

+* 3b.
+The inputted common attribute is a name and has multiple contacts with the same name

+    * 3b1.
+CraftConnect shows the full detailed list of contacts with same name and prompts user to select which user to delete

+      Use case resumes at step 4.

 **Use case: Search a contact by common attribute (e.g., `Name`, `Category`)**